Dress Up

 If I could give one piece of advice to anyone struggling to dress them— selves it's this:

-There's a nigh probubility that your clothes are the wrong size.
+There's a nigh probability that your clothes are the wrong size.